 The Little Traverse Creek and its tributaries have been found with gold.

-Some very fine placer gold can be found in the low water gravel bars around the area creeks in the village of Walton in Grand Traverse County.
+Some very fine placer gold can be found in the low water gravel bars around the area creeks in the town of Walton in Grand Traverse County.

 The Grand River, which is the longest river in Michigan that runs through the cities of Jackson, Eaton Rapids, Lansing, Grand Ledge, Portland, Lowell, Grand Rapids, and Grand Haven was found to have glacial gold deposits, particularly in the river’s portion in the county seat of Ionia, and in the Portland State Game Area south of Portland from Charlotte Highway in Ionia County.
 Another river with numerous placer gold deposit occurrences is the Mapre River.